 1. A generous allowance

 The ISA was introduced in 1999, with an original tax-free allowance of £7,000.
 In 2017, the allowance increased to £20,000, where it currently sits.
 Contributing to one each year adds up to a huge amount.
-In fact, if you had used your full ISA allowance between 1999 and April 2017, you would have contributed £151,560.
+In fact, if you had used your full ISA allowance between 1999 and April 2017, even before the increase to £20,000, you would have contributed £151,560.
 You would be well on the way to a comfortable retirement and would have a healthy house deposit.

 By contributing to an ISA you’ve not just protected your contributions, you’ve also protected your returns.
 If you had invested that ISA allowance and achieved a moderate 4% return each year that pot would be worth £209,154.46.
 You’ll have protected that from tax and be limiting the cost of investing, making it more efficient.